Xerox Daybreak: Overview

-A fully configured 6085 came with an 80MB hard disk, 3.7MB of RAM, a 5¼-inch floppy disk drive, an Ethernet controller, and a PC emulator card containing an 80186 CPU.
-The basic system comes with 1.1MB of RAM and a 10MB hard disk.
+A fully configured 6085 came with an 80 MB hard disk, 3.7 MB of RAM, a 5¼-inch floppy disk drive, an Ethernet controller, and a PC emulator card containing an 80186 CPU.
+The basic system comes with 1.1 MB of RAM and a 10 MB hard disk.
 It was introduced in 1985 at US$4,995.

 The Daybreak was also sold as a Xerox 1186 workstation when configured as a Lisp machine.

+Xerox also produced the Xerox Encryption Unit, intended to "sit atop a Xerox 6085 workstation processor" but reportedly usable by workstations and personal computers in general, for the encryption of IEEE 802.3 and Ethernet local area network traffic in government computing environments.